-Why read this? : Understanding different story types helps you tell your brand story better.
-We share the 7 most common story types, and examples of brands who use them.
+Why read this? : Understanding different story types helps you tell a stronger brand story.
+We share the 7 most common ones, and examples of brands who use them.
 Learn which story types best fit different types of brand situations.
 Read this for ideas on how to tell a better brand story.

 Christmas is a good time to catch up on stories.

 You reconnect with family and friends.
 Talk about what’s happened over the year.